muchimi/JoystickGremlinEx/README.md

 # Change log

+### (m76T161):
+Fix: Play Sound: possible no default for randomize folder option as UI initializes.

 ### (m76T160):
 - New: Play Sound: randomize folder option: when enabled, the play action will pick a random file (wav or mp3, wav recommended) from the folder to play.
 The folder is specified by selecting an existing audio file.
 - Change: Mode change: check logic will attempt a data reload if a mode is not found.